 Ginger Bread Build

-Since it’s the holidays why not support a good cause and participate in Habitat For Humanity’s Ginger Bread Build at Toronto City Hall.
+The holidays are all about giving.
+A great way to do so is to participate in Habitat For Humanity’s Ginger Bread Build at Toronto City Hall.
 All proceeds support homes being built in the GTA area.
-Take part on December 3rd or 4th by purchasing a kit for $50.
-You can find more details here.

 There are plenty of free things to do in Toronto during the holidays and many more that require just a little bit of cash.
 So don’t be too stingy and remember to treat yourself this holiday season as well.
 I’d be heading to that ice bar or the life-size gingerbread house (I know there’s really good fudge around there) if I were you!